Home of 8 Genealogy Websites! Ancestors

 Did your Ancestors Migrate to Alabama, Mississippi or Louisiana?

 If they did, they probably went first to reside in one of the West Georgia counties.
 That is because the Treaties with the Indians were still being implemented during 1834.
 First they crossed the Alabama border and made homes around Chambers County.
 The drive westward was fraught with trial and error as mule train companies plodded along.

 Names of Families in Heard County Wills, Estates, Marriages

 Genealogists should search in Heard, Haralson, Meriwether and Troup Counties, Georgia as families moved westward, afterwards leaving Georgia and going into Chambers County, Alabama (and adjoining counties) and Mississippi.
 Heard County was created in 1830 from the counties of Carroll, Coweta, and Troup.
 The court house burned in 1893, destroying all of the records.

 The Trail of Georgians into Alabama

-Researchers of Heard, Carroll, Coweta and Troup Counties, Georgia need to consider the trail of emigrants which led from North Carolina and North Georgia into Alabama and Mississippi.
-Unfortunately, the records burned and genealogists have very little to work with.
+Researchers of Heard, Carroll, Coweta and Troup Counties in Georgia need to consider the trail of emigrants which led from North Carolina and North Georgia into Alabama and Mississippi.
+Unfortunately, the records burned in Heard and genealogists have very little to work with.
 That is why the research should include its surrounding counties.
 Generally, speaking, as families traveled together, a popular trail from Georgia led into Chambers and Limestone Counties, Alabama.
 Before the 1840 Alabama Census, much of the State was a territory.